 - Repetitive motion injuries

-Some common types of workplace injuries and illnesses that qualify for workers’ compensation include:
+Common types of workplace injuries and illnesses that may qualify for workers’ compensation include:

 - Back injuries